OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-055.md

 ## Psalm 55:20

-> He has put forth his hands against those who were at peace with him;
+> He has stretched out his hands against those who were at peace with him;
-> He has violated his covenant.
+> He has broken his covenant.

 ## Psalm 55:21

-> His speech was smoother than butter,
+> His words were smoother than butter,
-> But his heart was war;
+> But his heart was set on war;
 > His words were softer than oil,
 > Yet they were drawn swords.